hirememorey/nba-lineup-optimizer/README.md

 ## Current Status

-**Date**: September 30, 2025
+**Date**: October 1, 2025
-**Status**: ❌ **WARNING: CRITICAL API FAILURES DETECTED**
+**Status**: ✅ **OPERATIONAL - API ISSUES RESOLVED**

-The project's robust testing suite has detected critical failures in the upstream NBA Stats API.
-The data pipeline is **not operational** at this time.
+The project's robust testing suite has successfully identified and resolved the upstream NBA Stats API issues.
+The data pipeline is **now fully operational** for the 2024-25 season.

-While the architecture and reliability features are fully implemented, the pipeline cannot run until the API issues are resolved.
-Please review the latest `api_smoke_test_report.md` for details.
+The investigation revealed that the API failures were due to outdated request headers.
+The NBA Stats API now requires a complete set of modern, browser-generated headers for successful requests.
+This has been resolved and documented.

 -   **Data Pipeline Architecture**: Complete with mapping-first, sparsity-aware design
 -   **API Reliability**: Cache-first development, comprehensive testing, and retry logic